exploratory-io/book/viz/column-configuration-dialog.md

 ### Set Colors

-You can apply a color encoding to the column values.
+You can apply color encoding to the column values.
 You can choose a color palette to apply from the list.
 You can apply colors to either the value text or background color.

 ![](images/cconf9.png)

-This is the example of the color encoding applied to the background color.
+This is an example of the color encoding applied to the background color.

 ![](images/cconf12.png)